 Airports in Chicago, San Francisco and Orlando (and many others) are installing liquid disposal units right before the security lines.
 These receptacles encourage you to dump out the liquid and save the bottle to refill once you’re past security.

 I can’t believe it’s taken us over fifteen years to think of this idea.
 I’m sure the stores past security aren’t thrilled about the lost revenue but I’m thankful that someone finally put two and two together and managed to come up with five.
 This is a win for the environment by encouraging people to reuse bottles (and to also buy less bottled water).
 It’s also a win for the customers who no longer have to buy a $5 bottle of Zephyrhills water in Orlando airport (does anyone think that water tastes good?).
-It’s also good for the TSA, as they’ll have less bottles of water that people will need to remove from their bags and therefore speed up the security process.
+It’s also good for the TSA, as they’ll have fewer bottles of water that people will need to remove from their bags and therefore speed up the security process.
 We can all hope that will happen, can’t we?

-Hopefully more airports will join in on this initiative and the “TSA’s War on Water Bottles” will come to a peaceful resolution for all.
+Hopefully, more airports will join in on this initiative and the “TSA’s War on Water Bottles” will come to a peaceful resolution for all.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!